yjang43/PBHC/smpl_retarget/motion_filter/README.md

 # Motion Filter Implementation

-The motion filter implementation is adapted from the official [IPMAN](https://github.com/sha2nkt/ipman-r) codebase.
+The motion filter implementation is adapted from the official [IPMAN](https://github.com/sha2nkt/ipman-r) codebase, so please refer to its installation process.

 ## Demo